Our research is editorially independent but we may earn a commission for purchases made through our links.

 Mirror Lake State Park, Baraboo

 Mirror Lake State Park is also in the Baraboo area of Wisconsin and also close to the Wisconsin Dells area.
 It’s named after its iconic lake that is very calm and has a wooded shoreline.
 There are 50-foot-high cliffs here, as well as a swimming beach, and 2,200 acres to explore.
-Wooded campsites, cabin rentals, and picnic areas are available here too.
+Wooded campsites and picnic areas are available here too.
 There’s a concession stand by the boat launch that rents out boats and also sells ice.
-For camping, there are 151 family campsites in three campgrounds and seven group sites here.
+For camping, there are 151 family campsites in three campgrounds and seven group sites here, as well as a special cabin available for campers with disabilities.
 Biking, fishing, hunting, snowshoeing, and cross-country skiing are also favorite activities at Mirror Lake State Park.

 Harrington Beach State Park, Belgium